Driving Madeleine

 Driving Madeleine (Une belle course) is a 2022 French-Belgian drama film directed by Christian Carion.

 Premise

-The film stars Line Renaud as Madeleine, an elderly woman in Paris who is moving into a nursing home; en route, she asks taxi driver Charles (Dany Boon) to detour to various locations around the city that have meant something to her in her life.
+The film stars Line Renaud as Madeleine, an elderly Parisian woman, who is moving into a nursing home; en route, she asks taxi driver Charles (Dany Boon) to detour to various locations around the city that have meant something to her in her life.